 - You could also see if you can go to work by bike.
 Or instead of paying expensive parking costs: park outside the center and then cycle to the center with your folding bike.
 I myself had a company car, so I didn’t have to save on it.
 But I had chosen the cheaper class in the lease range.
 This saved me 100-150 euros a month compared to colleagues.

 - Weekly shopping instead of doing daily shopping (on a full stomach with a shopping list).
-Cheaper supermarkets, check offers and go to the market in the afternoon (then everything goes away cheaper).
+Cheaper supermarkets, check offers and go to the market in the afternoon (a lot of items are at reduced prices).
 We made all our food ourselves: breakfast, lunch, and dinner.
 It is quite a job but once you are in the rhythm, it works.
 If you cook for yourself, you can save between 5-10 euros per meal, around 120-200 euros per month.
-That is easy to earn and it is very nice and cozy.

 - And then about the girlfriends’ drinks.
-Instead of going to an expensive cafe (40-50 euros) you can convince them to meet up with someone and take something with you.
-They really like it and that way you will come to someone’s home again.
+Instead of going to an expensive cafe (40-50 euros) you can convince them to meet up at someones house and take something with you.
+They really like it and this way you will come to someone’s home again.

 5. Lower your mortgage or rent